 When we first set up the Inner Circle, it was just one person running it (Tim) and he didn’t have time to do that for more than a few hundred people.
 So we put strict limits on how many members to accept.
 And then we had to turn away people who wanted to join, regardless of how popular it was with the existing members, who had this to say:

-Members swear by it (and no longer swear at their PCs, laptops, tablets and smartphones!) most of all because it means they now know exactly where to turn when they have a problem with their computer or tablet or if they want to do something they’ve never done before and don’t know how.
+Members swear by it (and no longer swear at their computers, laptops, tablets and smartphones!) most of all because it means they now know exactly where to turn when they have a problem with their computer or tablet or if they want to do something they’ve never done before and don’t know how.

 Not to mention the peace of mind.

 So why didn’t we just get a load more people in to run it?
 So we could have lots more members?

 It’s a simple answer.
 Too many supposed tech experts can’t explain things clearly and simply – and they always use confusing jargon.
 We didn’t want anyone like that involved.
 And there just aren’t many people who can do it well.